 Booker’s time was chock full of repeating those lies which just won’t die, with claims and talking points that “without Roe v.
 Wade, our country looks like people being denied the ability to make decisions about their own bodies” and that women would be “left with no options.”
 He focuses on how overturning Roe “looks like state laws proliferating throughout our country, who seek to control and criminalize women.”
 Booker even claimed that without Roe, “states may write laws that could subject women with miscarriages to investigations to ensure they didn’t have abortions,” conflating entirely different issues.

 The truth is, if Roe were to be reversed, abortion would be left to the people to decide, through their elected state legislators.
-Further, pregnancy resource centers have been and will be there as one of those “options” for women.
+Further, pregnancy help organizations have been and will be there as one of those “options” for women.
 This is all despite the efforts of Booker’s own party, including and especially when it comes to the attacks of Kamala Harris, who is now the vice-presidential nominee.
 Fortunately, a California law forcing pregnancy centers to post notices about where to access state-funded abortions, which Harris was instrumental in, was ruled unconstitutional.
 Above all, pro-lifers do not want to criminalize women.

 Booker went on to further mislead on the situation: